MSN – APRN – FNP

 Step 7: Faculty Interview

 Applicants invited to the virtual interview should keep in mind that an interview does not assure admission.
-The School of Nursing reserves the right to determine in its sole discretion whether a candidate is suitable for admission to the MSN-APRN program.
+The College of Health & Behavioral Sciences reserves the right to determine in its sole discretion whether a candidate is suitable for admission into the program.

 Please feel free to contact the Office of Admissions at 757.352.4990 or admissions@regent.edu should you have any further questions about the application process.